UMAprotocol/docs/docs/build-walkthrough/mint-locally.md

 await identifierWhitelist.addSupportedIdentifier(constructorParams.priceFeedIdentifier)
 ```

-6. We also need to register the `empCreator` factory with the `registry` to give it permission to create new expiring multiparty (emp) synthetic tokens.
+6. We also need to register the `empCreator` factory with the `registry` to give it permission to create new ExpiringMultiParty (EMP) synthetic tokens.

 ```js
 const registry = await Registry.deployed()